 Homemade Advent Calendar Inserts

 Before you start crafting your calendar, pick something you’d put inside each day of your calendar.
 It can be a small toy, candies, or even messages.
 Alternatively, you can create a coloring book where they’ll color an image until Christmas.
-Once they’d completed coloring the images, you can give them a small gift.
+Once they’ve completed coloring the images, you can give them a small gift.

 Start Making Your Homemade Calendar